 Namba, downtown Osaka, is where many local people head each evening, to peruse the rows of glass-walled malls and restaurants.
 Most eateries are along Daikokubashi, the city’s liveliest entertainment street.
 The road straddles the Dotonbori-gawa Canal, its neon signs and animated adverts reflected in the still water.
 You don’t need a grasp of Japanese to work out what each restaurant is serving — most are bedecked with a giant plastic recreation of their forte above the doorway.

 Kushikatsu, one of Osaka’s many culinary specialties, is a signature of the nearby district of Shinsekai.
 Pork, chicken, seafood, mushrooms or vegetables (particularly asparagus) are skewered, seasoned and deep fried then usually dipped in tonkatsu (barbecue-style) sauce.
 A traditional street food, you can graze on kushikatsu as you wander past pinball parlours, shooting galleries and tiny cinemas.

 In the early 20th century, Shinsekai was a symbol of modern Japan.
 Its futuristic amusement arcades and architecture include the Tsutenkaku Tower, modelled on the Eiffel Tower (although it looks more along the lines of air traffic control).

-Dominating the heart of the city is the handsomely restored Osaka Castle, which sits on a little island of green among the angular, grey cityscape.
+Dominating the heart of the city is the handsomely restored Osaka Castle, which sits on a little island of green among the angular, gray cityscape.
 Built by Toyotomi Hideyoshi, a feudal warlord, it played a key role in the unification of Japan in the 16th century.

 The five-story building has undergone numerous reincarnations over the centuries, the most recent — and, hopefully, permanent — in 1931 (with a major refurbishment in 1997).
 Head up to the top floor for views across the citadel and city beyond.